kromadg/soil-sensor/README.md

 # Soil Sensor Calibration and Measurement

-A tool to calibrate and measure pwEC with generic resistive sensors and Arduino.
+A tool to calibrate and measure pwEC with generic TDR sensors and Arduino.

 _Leia em outros idiomas: [Português Brasileiro](README.pt-br.md)_